joerg-pfruender/joerg-pfruender.github.io/_posts/2024-03-08-god-is-love.md

 *As a Java developer, I simplify it this way: There are three "interfaces", "God the Father", "Jesus" and "the Holy Spirit".
 We know the interfaces, but we don't know the implementation.
 Who could understand God's implementation?*

-So only one God and three point of views?
+So only one God and three points of views?

 Unfortunately, it's a bit more complicated than that :-(